 Availability & Rates

-Alt Ardoch House is currently only available between October and Easter, including the festive periods of Christmas and New Year.
-As a guide, the weekly rates are from £673 - £895 for up to 5 guests.
+Alt Ardoch House is available all year round, including the festive periods of Christmas and New Year.
+As a guide, the weekly rates are from £660 - £895 for up to 5 guests and from £560 - £795 for up to 4 guests.
 Please note there is also a security/"Good Housekeeping" deposit of £200 payable with the balance.
 This deposit is returned within 7 days of departure, subject to any charges for excess cleaning or breakages.
 Please follow the link at the top of the page 'Book Now' to view the rates and availability.